vidi-shaa/SmartGridXAI-Energy-Demand-Prediction/README.md

 # SmartGridXAI: Explainable AI for Electricity Consumption Prediction

-Overview:-
-SmartGridXAI is a machine learning project that predicts electricity consumption using smart meter and environmental data.
-The system integrates predictive modelling with explainable AI techniques to understand the factors influencing energy demand.
-The project demonstrates an end-to-end data analytics workflow using Python and RapidMiner, along with explainability techniques such as SHAP and LIME.

-Problem Statement:-
-Electricity consumption fluctuates due to environmental conditions and historical usage patterns.
-Accurate forecasting of electricity demand is essential for efficient energy management, smart grid planning, and sustainability.
-This project builds a predictive model to estimate electricity consumption while providing interpretable insights into the factors driving the predictions.

-Dataset:-
-The dataset contains 5000 records of smart meter data with the following features:
-Temperature
-Humidity
-Wind Speed
-Average Past Consumption
-Hour of the Day
-Day of the Week
-Target variable:
-Electricity_Consumed

-Methodology:-
-1. Data Preprocessing
-Timestamp converted into Hour and DayOfWeek
-Removal of irrelevant features
-Encoding of categorical variables
-Train-test split of the dataset
-2. Machine Learning Model
-A Random Forest Regressor is used to predict electricity consumption because it can capture nonlinear relationships between variables.
-3. Model Evaluation
-The model is evaluated using:
-Mean Squared Error (MSE)
-Mean Absolute Error (MAE)
-R² Score

-Explainable AI:-
-To improve the interpretability of predictions, the project uses:
-SHAP (SHapley Additive Explanations)
-Identifies the global importance of the features that affect electricity demand.
-LIME (Local Interpretable Model-Agnostic Explanations) Explains individual predictions made by the model.
-These techniques help understand which factors most strongly influence electricity consumption.

-Results:-
-Key insights from the model:
-Average Past Consumption is the strongest predictor of electricity usage.
-Weather variables, such as temperature and humidity, also affect electricity demand.
-Temporal features such as hour and day of the week influence consumption patterns.

-Project Architecture:-
-Dataset
-↓
-Data Preprocessing
-↓
-Random Forest Model
-↓
-Energy Demand Prediction
-↓
-Explainable AI (SHAP + LIME)

-Technologies Used:-
-Python
-Scikit-learn
-SHAP
-LIME
-Pandas
-Matplotlib
-Seaborn
-RapidMiner
+AI and machine learning are used to build a predictive model of electricity consumption based on smart meter data and environmental factors (e.g., temperature, humidity).
+The model will use these inputs to predict energy consumption driven by various factors.
+The project uses Python and RapidMiner to implement an end-to-end workflow, including predictive modelling with machine learning and explaining model output using explainable AI (EAI) techniques (SHAP and LIME).

+Electricity consumption rates can vary widely depending on external conditions and a user's historical use of their electrical service.
+To provide the necessary forecasts for effective energy management, smart grid infrastructure planning, and sustainable energy use, an accurate estimate of electricity consumption is required.
+The goal of this project is to create a predictive model that provides interpretable insights into how it arrives at its predictions.

+The data for this project consists of about 5000 rows of smart meter data with the following features:
+Temperature, Humidity, Wind Speed, Average Daily/Weekly Historical Usage, Current Hour, and Current Day.
+The target variable is (Electricity Consumed).

+The data preprocessing steps included:
+- Timestamp converted to Hour and DayOfWeek
+- Removed irrelevant features
+- Categorical features were coded for processing in a machine learning model
+- The final data was split into two datasets, one for training purposes and one for testing.

+The method for predicting electricity consumption used a Random Forest Regressor.
+This model can capture non-linear relationships among features and the target variable, while providing interpretable insights into which features are available to explain the predictions.

+The model evaluation is completed using three Key Performance Indicators (KPIs):
+MSE (Mean Squared Error), MAE (Mean Absolute Error), and R² (Coefficient of Determination).

+Explainable AI:
+To provide interpretability of the model predictions, we employed SHAP (SHapley Additive Explanations) for determining feature significance across the entire data set as well as LIME (Local Interpretable Model-Agnostic Explanations) for providing insight into individual model predictions.
+Therefore, we can determine which independent variables contribute most to total electricity consumption.

+Findings:
+The key findings from our model were; Average prior consumption is the number one predictor of electricity consumption, and various types of weather (temperature and humidity) affect overall consumption.
+Also, time-dependent factors (e.g., hour and day of the week) correlate with the amount of power consumed during those periods.

+Overall Project Architecture:
+Data Source → Data Preparation → Random Forest Machine Learning → Electricity Consumption Forecasting → Explainable AI Methods (SHAP and LIME)

+Technologies:
+The software used in this project was Python, Scikit-learn, SHAP, LIME, Pandas, Matplotlib, Seaborn, and RapidMiner.